tsilva/dataset-explorer-agent/internals.md

 ## Where The Schema Lives

-- Each dataset folder should contain a pair of schema files:
+- Each dataset has a matching subfolder in `derived/<DATASET_NAME>/` containing the schema files:
   - `SCHEMA.md`: data dictionary with table descriptions, per‑column fields, types, and key relationships.
   - `SCHEMA.json`: structured schema with `tables[]`, each listing `columns`, `primaryKey`, and `foreignKeys`.
 - These two files are the source of truth for documentation and automation (DDL generation, integrity checks, loaders).